EbGazar/EbGazar/README.md

 <img src="https://komarev.com/ghpvc/?username=ebgazar&label=Profile%20views&color=0e75b6&style=flat" alt="ebgazar" />
 </p>

-I am a Junior Data Scientist with hands-on experience in predictive modeling, natural language processing, and computer vision.
+I am a Junior Data Scientist with hands-on experience in natural language processing, and computer vision.
 I have a strong foundation in machine learning and deep learning algorithms, including Transformers like GPT-3 and Bert.
 I have experience in data cleaning and preprocessing, feature selection, and model evaluation.
 With a keen eye for detail and a passion for solving complex problems, I have pursued my skills through BEDO training in data science and big data analytics, the Google Data Analytics Program, and by participating in many projects and competitions in Kaggle.

 I am always looking for new challenges and opportunities to learn and grow.
 I am passionate about using data science to make a positive impact on the world.